 On the Bone Street Krew: “Yoko and Undertaker came up with it, all the members got tattoos, including Godfather, Savio Vega, Krush, Paul Bearer, & Rikishi.

-They were the unofficial policemen of the locker room.
-Wrestling court did exist, and either it was Undertaker, Ron Simmons, or Yokozuna who held court and people would present their case, and then a decision would be made.
+The Godwinns continued, “They were the unofficial policemen of the locker room.
+Wrestler’s court did exist, and either it was Undertaker, Ron Simmons, or Yokozuna who held court and people would present their case, and then a decision would be made.
 Typical punishment would happen if people disrespected themselves or the company.
 Sunny was one person who went through the system.”

-“We were up at my dad’s home state in New York.
-I went on a tour with my dad and he was bringing back some of his friends/Superstars to his mom’s house.
+“We were up at my dad’s home state in New York,” Bo Dallas began.
+“I went on a tour with my dad and he was bringing back some of his friends/superstars to his mom’s house.
 There was a group coming in and my grandmother’s house is kind of old.
 It’s in New York and it has that basement underneath so the top floor is kind of hollow.
 As the Superstars are coming in and we’re waiting in the kitchen, Yokozuna was one of the ones that came in.

 Bret Hart claims that he and The Undertaker had their funniest moment together when Yokozuna busted a toilet backstage.
 The poop stories get even worse since Hart says he almost ended up with a splattered face in the ring.